-Prerequisites: Successful completion of Global History and Geography II and teacher recommendation
+Prerequisites: Successful completion of Global History and Geography 2 and teacher recommendation

 This is a college-level course in American History.
 Students are required to work on an advanced level.
 The course follows a chronological format with emphasis on the development of political, social, technological and economic institutions within the American experience.
 All students in the course take the Advanced Placement (AP) exam in May.
 The awarding of college credit depends upon the student's score on the examination and the requirements of the college the student chooses to attends.
-Passing the United States History and Government Regents exam is required for graduation.
-There is a cost associated with the AP ехат.
+There is a cost associated with the AP exam.